juks/iso-8583-socket-queue/README.md

   Done!

-SocketQueue is quite stable, but I recommend running it under supervisor https://github.com/Supervisor/supervisor
+SocketQueue is quite stable, but I recommend running it under the Supervisor utility https://github.com/Supervisor/supervisor

 ## Basic Usage
 To get familiar with all the command line and configuration file parameters available, run SocketQueue with _--help_ option: